ImanJJ305/Liquor_Analysis/README.md

 ## Overview of Project

 ### Topic
-  Selecting which wine to increase production on, and determining the association of reviews and descriptors from data scraped from WineEnthusiast during the week of June 15th, 2017.
+  Selecting which wine to increase production on, and determining the association of reviews and descriptors from data scraped from WineEnthusiast during the week of November 22nd, 2017.

 ### Questions
   1. Which wine should we choose to produce more of based on the reviews of our consumers.